-Employees accessing these vacancies in the Health Sector in a location that is more than 50 kilometres from his/her previous worksite and who chooses to relocate will be entitled to relocation expenses of \$500 for a move of up to 240 kilometres and \$800 for a move of beyond 240 kilometres.
-Relocation expenses must be claimed from his/her former employer within six months of the start date of the regular position and must be supported by receipts.
+Employees accessing these vacancies in the Health Sector in a location that is more than 50 kilometres from their previous worksite and who chooses to relocate will be entitled to relocation expenses of \$500 for a move of up to 240 kilometres and \$800 for a move of beyond 240 kilometres.
+Relocation expenses must be claimed from their former employer within six months of the start date of the regular position and must be supported by receipts.